 Aribisala observes that commonly popular cuisines named for their countries of origin have developed a personality on the global stage, “from eating food with people from other cultures, I learnt that you had to talk about food and this talking helped to concretise a personality/identity for the food”.
 Yet, until 2013 “Nigerian food did not exist internationally.”

 She goes on, “The person of Nigerian food did not exist nationally.
 Its stories had been separated from its consumption.
 A lot of its stories remain untold.”
 In this volume she provides suggestions of what part of that personality could be for food in Nigeria.
 In doing so she depicts cuisines of shrugging approximation but imbued with exacting sophistication, long-winded preparations and those cut short by Uncle Ben and Maggi, all embellished with stories and context and caveat.

-Context and caveat are elements commonly absented from food writing in favour of utilitarian methods and a presentation that centres the writer as the creator of the dish.
-The Longthroat Memoirs doesn’t just abandon this tradition, but smoulders against it throughout.
-Aribasala doesn’t start at the default point of “Nigerian food” and her own position as didact on this entity, rather she gets under the skin of assumptions about national cuisines with scorching scorn.
+Context and caveat are elements commonly absented from food writing in favour of pragmatic direction and a tendency to centre the writer as the creator of the dish.
+The Longthroat Memoirs doesn’t just abandon this tradition, it smoulders against it throughout.
+Aribasala doesn’t start from an assumption of the “Nigerian food” entity and her own position as didact on it, rather she gets under the skin of any such assumptions about national cuisines with scorching scorn.
 Given the writer’s views on even an overarching national umbrella for food in Nigeria, she examines the idea of an “African food” culture with some derision.